These are main draws to the The Falls on the zambezi river region, awe-inspiring views and a rich history.

 Helicopter or microlight flights offer unparalleled aerial views, capturing the entire falls system and gorges.

-Various operators or local guides are available at the falls entrance for guided tours, insights into the falls and its ecosystem.
+Various operators or local guides are available at the falls entrance for tours with a guide, insights into the falls and its ecosystem.

 Find a GuideHelicopter or microlight flights offer spectacular aerial views, an unique perspective that ground views cannot match.

-Book Aerial TourVisit the Livingstone Institution in Zambia or the Railway Museum to learn about the region's history and culture.
+Book Aerial TourVisit the Livingstone Museum in Zambia or the Railway Museum to learn about the region'the area's history and culture.

-The Boma Dinner in Mosi-oa-tunya, Zimbabwe, a popular evening of traditional music, dance, and storytelling.
+The Boma Dinner in Victoria Falls, Zimbabwe, a popular evening of traditional music, dance, and storytelling.

-Safaris in a vehicle in Zambezi National Park or Mosi-oa-Tunya Park For wildlife viewing.
+Game drives in Zambezi A Nature reserve or Mosi-oa-Tunya Park For wildlife viewing.

 Safari BookingsEnsure a smooth visit with these practical tips for exploring the falls.